ohirichi/favfonts/README.md

 # Favorite Fonts

 Favorite Fonts is a Google Fonts clone built using the Google Fonts API for the Chingu Solo Project.
-Built using REACT and NEXTJS.
+Built using REACT and Next.Js.
 The live demo for this project is available here at [favfonts](https://favfonts.now.sh/)

 It addresses the following requirements from the Chingu Tier 3 Favorite Fonts Project: